Yatton, east Herefordshire

-Yatton is a village and parish in south-east Herefordshire, England.
+Yatton is a small hamlet and parish in south-east Herefordshire, England.
 Yatton is situated on Perrystone Hill, between Ross-on-Wye and Much Marcle.
 The population of the civil parish at the 2011 census was 208.
+In civil matters it forms part of How Caple, Sollers Hope and Yatton group parish council.

 All Saints' Church is a Victorian church building of 1841 and an active Church of England parish church.
 It is Grade II listed.
+Ecclesiastically Yatton is a part of Much Marcle with Yatton in the Diocese of Hereford and was formerly a chapelry/township of Much Marcle.

 Yatton Chapel is a redundant Anglican church in the care of the Churches Conservation Trust.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.
 The chapel stands at the end of a winding track adjacent to Chapel Farmhouse.

+Other buildings of historic interest in Yatton include:

+Chapel Farmhouse, a Grade II-listed farmhouse, dating from the late 16th or early 17th century.

+Deans Place, a Grade II-listed farmhouse, substantially a late-16th- or early-17th-century timber-framed farmhouse.

+Fiddlers Bank, a Grade II-listed house, late-Tudor/early-Stuart timber-framed farmhouse that's been added to over the centuries but still retains a lot of its original close-studded frame.

+Welsh Court, a Grade II-listed early-to-mid-19th-century brick farmhouse.

+Westnorsend Farmhouse, a Grade II-listed 16th-century timber-framed farmhouse.